jayadeepravuri/JayadeepRavuri/README.md

 -->
 ![Banner Image for Dan Morriss GitHub Profile](danmorrissbanner.png)

-# Dan Morriss
+# Jayadeep Ravuri
 ## Full Stack Software Developer

 ### About Me

-Hi there I'm Dan, a Junior Web Developer 👋🏻
+Hi there I'm Jayadeep, a Junior Web Developer 👋🏻

 I am currently working on my Level 5 Diploma in Full Stack Software Development with the Code Institute.

-When I'm not coding, I can be found playing music 🎸, reading 📚, climbing 🧗, running 🏃‍♂️ with my dogs and spending time with my family 👨‍👩‍👦.
+When I'm not coding, I can be found playing music 🎸, reading 📚, running 🏃‍♂️ with my dogs and cycling.

 - - -